Island hopping in the Canary Islands: the complete guide

 The beautiful coast of Tenerife, perfect for swimming or surfing

-Canary Islands: travel information and tips
+Canary Islands travel information

+The Spanish Canaries are located in the Atlantic Ocean, opposite Morocco.
 There are a total of 8 major islands, and many more smaller islands and islets to explore.
 The smallest of the Canary Islands is La Graciosa, while the largest island is Tenerife.
 The archipelago has 2 capitals: Santa Cruz de Tenerife and Las Palmas in Gran Canaria.

 Here are the 8 major islands of the Canary archipelago: